hexatomic/hexatomic/docs/dev/src/development/logging.md

 For testing and debugging purposes, there is a `logback-test.xml` file in the root of the logging bundle.
 This configuration file is loaded whenever Hexatomic is started from Eclipse using the Debug/Run configuration and will output messages on the `debug` level.
 When compiling the Hexatomic product, the file `logback.xml` is copied to the product root directory and loaded from there.
-This allows a user/developer to customize the logging on its own, even when using a published binary artifact instead of debugging directly from the Eclipse IDE.
+This allows a user/developer to customize the logging on their own, even when using a published binary artifact instead of debugging directly from the Eclipse IDE.
 Per default, only messages from the `info` level and above are printed to the command line.
 See the [Logback documentation](https://logback.qos.ch/manual/configuration.html) how to write or adapt this file.